Symplectic Hodge Theory on Lie Algebroids: Examples

 \subsection{K\"ahler Lie Algebroids}

 There has been recent attention towards K\"ahler Lie Algebroids, see \cite{hu2024kodairavanishingtheoremskahler}.
 By the Hard Lefschetz Theorem, K\"alher manifolds are always Lefschetz manifolds.
-This relationship still holds true for a suitable class of K\"ahler Lie Algebroids \begin{definition} A ``K\"ahler Lie Algebroid'' $(\A \ra M, \rho,g)$ is a Lie Algebroid with a Hermitian metric $g$ whose associated canonical $(1,1)$-$\A$-form $\omega \in \Omega_\A^{1,1}(M)$ is closed \end{definition} \begin{corollary} K\"ahler Lie Algebroids are Symplectic Lie Algebroids \end{corollary} Throughout this section, let $J$ be the associated complex structure for $\A$.
+This relationship still holds true for a suitable class of K\"ahler Lie algebroids: \begin{definition} A ``K\"ahler Lie algebroid'' $(\A \ra M, \rho,g)$ is a Lie algebroid with a Hermitian metric $g$ whose associated canonical $(1,1)$-$\A$-form $\omega \in \Omega_\A^{1,1}(M)$ is closed. \end{definition} \begin{corollary} K\"ahler Lie algebroids are symplectic Lie algebroids. \end{corollary} Throughout this section, let $J$ be the associated complex structure for $\A$.
 Reconsidering the construction of $d_\A^\star$ with the presence of a complex structure reveals that

-Where $d_\A^\dagger$ is the hermitian adjoint to $d_\A$, for details see \cite{Shlomonotes}. \begin{theorem} K\"ahler Lie Algebroids which admit harmonic representatives for every $\A$-cohomology class in the Riemannian sense are Lefschetz Lie Algebroids \end{theorem} \begin{proof} It suffices to show that every cohomology class admits a symplectic harmonic representative.
+where $d_\A^\dagger$ is the metric adjoint to $d_\A$, for details see \cite{Shlomonotes}. \begin{theorem} K\"ahler Lie algebroids which admit harmonic representatives for every $\A$-cohomology class in the Riemannian sense are Lefschetz algebroids. \end{theorem} \begin{proof} It suffices to show that every cohomology class admits a symplectic harmonic representative.
 Fix any class $[\alpha] \in H_\A^{p,q}(M,\C)$, where we've chosen $\alpha$ to be a harmonic representative.
-Then $d_A \alpha=d_\A^\dagger \alpha =0$.
-By our above observations we have
+Then $d_A \alpha=d_\A^\dagger \alpha =0$, and so